greg-js/arch-wiki-md-repo/wiki/_content/Acer Aspire One.md

 The [kernel-netbook](https://aur.archlinux.org/packages.php?ID=34625) package in the AUR provides a custom kernel supporting most netbooks with Intel Atom N270/N280/N450/N550 processors.

-There is also a A110L specific kernel package [linux-one](https://aur.archlinux.org/packages/linux-one/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/linux-one)]</sup> on AUR with all necessary modules compiled in kernel.
+There is also a A110L specific kernel package [linux-one](https://aur.archlinux.org/packages/linux-one/) on AUR with all necessary modules compiled in kernel.
 Refer to the [Forum](https://bbs.archlinux.org/viewtopic.php?id=51796) for help on this.
 There may also be binaries of the latest version on the Forum but since these are user submitted packages you should *always* pick the sources and PKGBUILD, inspect them and build them yourself.

 There is also [linux-one-dev](https://aur.archlinux.org/packages.php?ID=51296).